-Except for e-filed documents, all All-applications, complaints, or other pleadings filed by any person shall be signed by that person or by his or her attorney, but need not be verified unless specifically required by law or by the commission.
-Persons who e-file documents shall use "/s/" followed by their name to indicate a signature where applicable.
+All applications, complaints, or other pleadings filed by any person shall be signed by that person or by his or her attorney, but need not be verified unless specifically required by law or by the commission.
+Persons who e-file or fax file documents shall use "/s/" followed by their name to indicate a signature or an electronic signature where applicable.